mike14747/next-with-auth/README.md

 ## Deploying to vercel

-There were warnings in the build process on vercel concerning the node version needing to be v12, v14 or v16 and by default vercel uses v18.
-So, I downgraded vercel's node version to v16 and the warnings went away.

-You need the **NEXTAUTH_URL** environment variable locally, but it's not needed if you deploy to vercel.
-Vercel will populate it itself as **VERCEL_URL**.
+I used to think the **NEXTAUTH_URL** environment variable was only needed in development, but it seems to be required in production as well.

+Set it at vercel: NEXTAUTH_URL=https://your-app.vercel.app/ (obviously use your correct production url), then check "production" so it isn't used on any of your preview urls... which would have different urls.

 You do need to make sure **Settings > Environment Variables > Automatically expose System Environment Variables** is checked.

 ---